 Joshua J. Doguet

-Joshua is an associate with Kuchler Polk Weiner, LLC.
+Joshua is Senior Counsel with Kuchler Polk Weiner, LLC.
 His practice includes toxic tort, environmental, and appellate law.

 Joshua received his Bachelor of Science in International Trade & Finance from Louisiana State University and his Juris Doctor, cum laude, from LSU’s Paul M. Hebert Law Center.
 While in law school, he received the L’Ecrevisse Scholarship and CALI Excellence Awards in Advanced Copyright Law and Legal Research & Writing.
 His comment on Bitcoin was published in Volume 73 of the Louisiana Law Review, for which he also served as a Senior Editor.
 Joshua spent the summer after his first year studying abroad at the Université Jean Moulin Lyon 3, and the fall of his third year as an extern for Judge James Brady at the United States Court for the Middle District of Louisiana.
 After graduation, Joshua clerked for Judge Marilyn C. Castle at Louisiana’s Fifteenth Judicial District Court, during which time he attended the American Inn of Court of Acadiana as the Sullivan Scholarship recipient.